Data Collection: Using Process Explorer to troubleshoot file dependency issues for UI Explorer

 Missing proprietary DLLs, unregistered system DLLs or lack of access due to system restrictions can cause multiple issues with some of the symptoms below:

-• In UI Explorer, selectors cannot be retrieved for some elements, or all elements.
+• In UI Explorer, selectors cannot be retrieved for some or all elements.

-If you as an end user have a working environment and nonworking environment with the same OS version and similar configuration, self-service troubleshooting can be done.
-In order to troubleshoot these issues, below information needs to be collected:
+If there are both a working environment and a nonworking environment with the same OS version and similar configuration, self-service troubleshooting can be done.
+To troubleshoot these issues, below pieces of information need to be collected:

-1. The list of DLL that gets loaded in the nonworking environment
+1. The list of DLLs that get loaded in the nonworking environment.

-2. The list of DLL that gets loaded in the working environment
+2. The list of DLLs that get loaded in the working environment.

 How to collect Process Explorer logs